ga-wdi-exercises/compliment-express/README.md

 Allow a user to add to the list of compliments using a POST request.
 You can submit POST requests to the app using Postman or a form.

 How/where would you store these compliments?
-Need a hint?
-Look back to the